chrisbalzer/Stockmayer-Two-Ions/README.md

 # Example Scripts for Two Ions in a Dipolar Solvent
 Created by Chris Balzer (balzer@caltech.edu).
 Distributed under the MIT Licence.
+Please cite our paper if you find this useful.

 ## Overview
-This repository contains the necessary input files to calculate one window of a potential of mean force (PMF) for two ions in a Stockmayer fluid.
+This repository contains the necessary input files to calculate one window of a potential of mean force (PMF) for two ions in a Stockmayer fluid based on the paper by [Varner, Balzer, and Wang](https://doi.org/10.1021/acs.jpcb.3c00588).
 Inputs are provided for symmetric ions (as explored in the paper) and for asymmetric ions (i.e. NaCl).

 ![](box.gif)